microsoft/moaw/workshops/github-copilot/workshop.md

 ## Tests generation

 Copilot can also help you generate tests for your code.
-It can generate `unit tests, integration tests, end to end tests, and load testing` tests with jmeters scripts for example.
+It can generate `unit tests, integration tests, end to end tests, and load testing` tests with JMeter scripts for example.

 Open the `album-api/Controllers/UnsecuredController.cs` file and type questions like these to the chat: